kedacore/keda-docs/content/docs/2.15/deploy.md

 Locate installed KEDA Operator in `keda` namespace, then remove created `KedaController` resource and uninstall KEDA operator.

 ## Deploying using the deployment YAML files {#yaml}

+If Helm or Operator Hub is not available or preferred in your environment, you can deploy KEDA manually by applying YAML files containing the necessary resource definitions.
+The YAML files are available in the KEDA GitHub releases or can be generated from the KEDA repository.

 ### Install